nicholaswmin/automap/.github/benchmark/README.md

 # benchmark

-> using automap
+> benchmarks the [throughput][throughput] of this module

 > [!CAUTION]
 > This test runs a [`FLUSHALL`][flushall] on its connected Redis instance.

 ## Run

+## Locally

 ```bash
 REDIS_URL=<redis-url> npm run benchmark
 ```

-## Overview
+## On Heroku

-This benchmark is designed to measure the [throughput][throughput] of horizontally deployed instances of automap.

-### Deploying on cloud platforms

 Heroku only allows webservers on it's platform.

-To allow benchmarking, we provide a [fake webserver][bindjs] to the `npm start` script.
+To allow benchmarking, we provide a [fake webserver][fake-server] to the `npm start` script.

-Heroku also needs a special `.env` var set to install `devDependencies`:
+Heroku also needs a special configuration set to install `devDependencies`:

 ```bash
 heroku config:set NPM_CONFIG_PRODUCTION=false -a <app-name>
 ```

-run the benchmark:
+and to run the benchmark:

 ```bash
 heroku run npm run benchmark --size=performance-l -a <app-name>